-You shouldn’t have to give up your credit card number for something that’s supposed to be free—and you don't have to.
+You shouldn’t have to give up your credit card number for something that’s supposed to be free—and, the good news is, you don't have to.
 There are a few ways you can get a free credit score without entering your credit card number.

 Sites With Free Credit Scores